mrpicklez70/technical-assessment/README.md

 ```
 ![](images/cy-console.jpg)

 The Cypress console will pop-up displaying all the files within the **integration** folder.
 Select the one and only `test.spec.js`.
 You should see the test runner opening up in the browser and the test execution begin.

 ![](images/headed.png)

-You can also run the tests 'headlessly' with this command:
+You can also run the test **headlessly** with this command:

 ``` bash
 npx cypress run --spec cypress/integration/test.spec.js
 ```
 ![](images/headless.png)

-*Note: if this is the first time you open Cypress, it may take a while for the console to pop up.
-Once it does, just navigate to the integration folder and select the `test.spec.js`*
+**Note**: if this is the first time you open Cypress, it may take a while for the console to pop up.
+Once it does, just navigate to the integration folder and select the `test.spec.js`

 *If you have any issues while running any of the commands, I recommend visiting the [Cypress docs](https://docs.cypress.io/guides/guides/command-line.html#Installation).*

-And that's it, you should be able to see test completing with success!!!
+And that's it, you should be able to see test completing with success!!!:smiley: